 Some people feel embarrassed by their missing teeth.
 The loss causes them to lose self-esteem.
 As a result, they hide their smiles.
 Besides the effect on appearance, the gaps left by tooth loss are great hiding places for bacteria.
 The spaces can also cause nearby teeth to shift out of place.

 Not to mention, a gapped smile can lead to difficulty eating and speaking properly as well.
 At Concord Woods Dental Group, we understand how hard it can be living with tooth loss.
-For that reason, we offer quality dental implants.
+For that reason, we offer quality dental implants near you.
 It is our goal to help patients improve oral health, regain self-confidence, and approach life with a smile.

 Once you are approved for the procedure, a mouth impression will be taken.
 This model will be used to fabricate your new teeth.
 Each replacement tooth will be created to match the color, shape, and size of your existing natural teeth.
 In the end, your restored smile will be completely functional and natural-looking.